 If your urban government needs to hire a CAO, start with the guide from the provincial Ministry of Government Relations.
-A link to the ministry's website is available on our website at www.suma.org.

 Understanding everyone's roles and responsibilities helps you create an efficient and effective team that can work together for the benefit of all.